 Perhaps in a defiant response to the recent damning UN report (see above), a court in Yangon (Myanmar’s largest city, formerly its capital, also known as Rangoon) sentenced two Reuters journalists to seven years in prison on the trumped-up charge of stealing state secrets.

 The Reuters journalists were charged under Myanmar’s Official Secrets Act, created by the British colonial government in 1923 to criminalise the sharing of almost any kind of information held by the government.
-Under the act, the Myanmar government can say that any information is an official secret, and can thereby hide corruption and wrongdoing.
+Under the act, the Myanmar government could say that any information was an official secret.
+They could thereby hide corruption and wrongdoing.
 Empire legacy had struck again.

 The British government, accepting that the law violated freedom of expression, replaced their Official Secrets Act in 1989.
 The Myanmar junta clearly found the old repressive version just fine.